becodeorg/free2code/0.GENERAL/Background.md

 ## A browser to surf on the web

-Now, to visit the website (and the many others which followed) one needed another piece of software.
+Now, to visit this first website (and the many others which followed) one needed another piece of software.
 Tim Berners-Lee thus created the so-called "WorldWideWeb browser", the first **Web browser**.
 This first version was very basic, only allowing to show text and hyperlinks.

 ![Screen capture of the first browser developed by Sir Tim Berners-Lee - Image author: Tim Berners-Lee](assets/worldwideweb-browser.png)